Ajwad360/My-first-game-cpp/README.md

 # How to run code
 - Option 1 (g++ complier required):

--  1. Clone the repository:
+1. Clone the repository:
    git clone <your-repo-link>

-2. Navigate to the project folder: cd your-repo-name
+2. Navigate to the project folder: cd My-first-game-cpp

 3. Compile the code:
    g++ src/mygame.cpp -o game